5 Ways To Utilize Therapy Dolls For Depression In Children

 1. Expressive therapy

-In expressive therapy, children living with depression can use creative expressions such as art, dance, and music to process difficult emotions.
+In expressive therapy, children with depression can use creative expressions such as art, dance, and music to process difficult emotions.
 Children may not be able to fully verbalize how they’re feeling, so this type of therapy can give them another outlet for their thoughts and emotions.

 During drama therapy, a type of expressive therapy, therapy dolls can be used to help children create stories and act them out.
-Children may participate in role-playing or puppetry using their “babies”.
+Children may participate in role-playing or puppetry using their “babies.”

 Getty/MoMo Productions

-2. Emotional regulation
+2. Emotional control

 3. Building connection and companionship